top of page

 COACHING NOTES:

-Be like the sky today and notice the "birds" of thought running through you.
-Remember that you don't have to pay attention to them, but you also don't need to try and push them away.
+1. Today, be like the sky and notice the "birds" of thought running through you.
+Remember that you don't have to pay attention to them.
+You also don't need to try and push them away.
 Just allow them to fly around freely in your expansive sky of awareness.

-In this place of rest and openness, you will discover a natural clarity that exists, an intuitive wisdom that is available to you at all times.
+3. In this place of rest and openness, you will discover a natural clarity that exists and intuitive wisdom that is available to you at all times.
+"It is a space where you can experience directly your true nature.
+It is the space where you feel most at home."

 "Resting in awareness is a state of being, not a state of doing.
 And so, you also surrender or relinquish the doer, that thing inside of you that’s made up in your mind and is always trying to get something right, understand it, do it correctly.